 Finally, it’s a good idea to use a child theme if you make changes to a theme – this means that you keep your own customizations (logo, colors etc) separate from the main theme so you don’t risk getting your changes erased by an update.
 You can read a good introduction to child themes here.
 Or, if you run Foodie Pro with Genesis: congratulations, that’s all taken care of for you.

 The biggest challenge of webdesign is that you can do everything but that doesn’t mean that you necessarily should do it.
 You can choose a really fancy font but some people with older computers may not be able to see it and it can make your site slow, you can make rotating slide shows and have nice effects but they may become something people scroll past the 100th time they visit the site.
 Therefore:

 1. Make a simple logo or logotype.
 Less details makes it better for the web, in general.

-2. Choose a font that is easy to read, and please keep the text justified left.
+2. Choose a font that is easy to read, and please keep the text left aligned.

 3. Learn how to take good photos – here are some photography tips from Sarah

 If you’re just starting your food blog and want to keep the budget in check, then no. You can easily get started on your own, especially if you’re a little handy with Photoshop and Illustrator.
 If not, watching a few tutorials online will get you comfortable with the most basic techniques that you will need in day-to-day photo editing, and making graphics for Facebook and Instagram.
 You can make a logotype just by using a font you like and adjusting it a bit (remember to get a proper font license or use a free font).
 Here’s a little guide to making a beautifully simple logo for your food blog.

 Ready to publish!